Allstate vs. GEICO Car Insurance

 Allstate vs. GEICO Telematics Programs

-If you’re a safe driver and want an opportunity to get a potentially major discount on your premium, you may consider signing up for a telematics program.
+If you’re a safe driver and want to earn a major discount on your premium, consider signing up for a telematics program.
 Both Allstate and GEICO offer one — Allstate’s program is called Drivewise and GEICO has DriveEasy.

 These telematics programs use the companies’ respective mobile apps to track your driving behavior and reward safe driving with a discount.
-However, there is a caveat: While this isn’t true of all telematics programs, both Drivewise and Drive Easy may increase your premiums if you drive unsafely.
+However, there is a caveat: While this isn’t true of all telematics programs, both Drivewise and Drive Easy may increase your premiums for unsafe driving behavior.

-In terms of potential discounts, DriveEasy offers up to 10 percent off when you sign up and up to 25 percent off at renewal.
-Meanwhile, Drivewise offers a discount of up to 10 percent at signup and a generous discount of up to 40 percent at policy renewal.
+In terms of potential discounts, DriveEasy offers up to 15 percent off at renewal.
+Meanwhile, Allstate doesn’t mention how much customers can save with Drivewise.
+Previously, Drivewise participants received a discount of up to 10 percent at signup and a generous discount of up to 40 percent at policy renewal.

 Allstate vs. GEICO Customer Service